faridgnank02/video-summarizer/docs/TECHNICAL_DOCUMENTATION.md

 ### 3.3 Model Selection Logic

-The model manager automatically chooses the best model based on several factors.
-For long English texts, LED often works better.
-For multilingual content or when speed is critical, OpenAI models are preferred.
+The model manager automatically chooses the best model based on availability and user preference.
+The fallback strategy is: Ollama → OpenAI → RuntimeError.

 ```python
 class ModelManager: